Randomized LU Decomposition: Randomized LU

 which completes the proof. \end{proof}

 \begin{rem} The error in Theorem \ref{trm:rand_lu_err} may appear large, especially for the case where $k \approx \frac{n}{2}$ and $n$ is large.
-Yet, we performed extensive numerical experiments showing that the actual error was much smaller when using Gaussian elimination with partial pivoting.
+Yet, we performed extensive numerical experiments showing that the actual error is much smaller when using Gaussian elimination with partial pivoting.
 Note that the error can decrease by increasing $k$.
 Numerical illustrations appear in section \ref{sec:numerical_results}. \end{rem}

 We now present an additional error bound that relies on \cite{litvak2005smallest}.
-Asymptotically, this is a sharper bound for large values of $n$ and $l$, since it contains the term $\sqrt{\frac{n}{l}}$, which is smaller than the term $\sqrt{nl}$ appears in Theorem \ref{trm:rand_lu_err}.
+Asymptotically, this is a tighter bound for large values of $n$ and $l$ since it contains the term $\sqrt{\frac{n}{l}}$, which is smaller than the term $\sqrt{nl}$ in Theorem \ref{trm:rand_lu_err}.
 See also Remark \ref{rem:asymp_bound}.